LLNL/serac/src/docs/sphinx/dev_guide/functional.rst

      // Here, we unpack the {value, derivative} tuple into separate variables auto [u, grad_u] = disp;

-     // WeakForm expects us to return a tuple of the form {s, f} (see table above) auto body_force = zero{}; // for this case, the source term is identically zero. auto stress = material_model(grad_u); // call some constitutive model for the material in this domain
+     // Functional expects us to return a tuple of the form {s, f} (see table above) auto body_force = zero{}; // for this case, the source term is identically zero. auto stress = material_model(grad_u); // call some constitutive model for the material in this domain